If you know $E(X)$ and $SD(X)$ you can get some idea of how much probability there is in the tails of the distribution of $X$.

 Let $X$ be a non-negative random variable.
 Then for any $c > 0$,

 This result is called a “tail bound” because it puts an upper limit on how big the right tail at $c$ can be.
 It is worth noting that $P(X > c) \le P(X \ge c) \le E(X)/c$ by Markov’s bound.

 In the figure below, $E(X) = 6.5$ and $c = 20$.
 Markov’s inequality says that the gold area is at most

 You can see that the bound is pretty crude.
 The gold area is clearly quite a bit less than 0.325.

-Another way to think of Markov’s bound is that if $X$ is a non-negative random variable then
+Another way to think of Markov’s bound is that if $X$ is a non-negative random variable with expectation $\mu_X$, then

 That is, $P(X \ge 2\mu_X) \le 1/2$, $P(X \ge 5\mu_X) \le 1/5$, and so on.
 The chance that a non-negative random variable is at least $k$ times the mean is at most $1/k$.